Fishing Oxygen Systems Regulations, Safety, USCG, DOT – Oxygen Tanks

 PLEASE REVIEW THESE VERY IMPORTANT SAFETY RULES

-Fishing Oxygen Systems “Rules of the Oxygen Road” https://www.oxyedge-chum.com/oxygen-safety/rules-of-the-road/
+Fishing Oxygen Systems “Rules of the Oxygen Road” https://oxyedge-chum.com/oxygen-safety/rules-of-the-road/

 THE UNITED STATES COAST GUARD REGULATES HIGH PRESSURE OXYGEN CYLINDERS ON BOATS

-High pressure compressed oxygen cylinders are regulated by the U.S. Coast Guard (USCG) when transported on boats.
+High pressure compressed oxygen cylinders are regulated by the U.S. Coast Guard (USCG) when transported and used on boats.
 The U.S. Department of Transportation (DOT) codes apply for overland high pressure tank transports.
 The U.S.C.G. codes include high pressure SCUBA tanks and helium gas tanks on boats.
 All high-pressure gas cylinders must be safely secured to the vessel.
-The Coast Guard classifies oxygen and air the same, non-explosive gases, both gases will not explode and burn.
+The Coast Guard classifies oxygen and air the same, non-explosive gases, both gases will not explode or burn.

 ACCIDENTLY BREAKING THE CYLINDER VALVE OFF AN UNSECURED HIGH PRESSURE OXYGEN CYLINDER IS THE HAZARD

-The requirements for fire: Oxygen, fuel and the ignition temperature.
-Take one component away and fires cannot occur.
-We do not suggest securing the oxygen tank in the bilge, battery box or any place where oil, fuel or an electric arch may reach the components of the system… Fire Hazard.
+We do not suggest securing the oxygen tank in the bilge, battery box or any place where oil, fuel or an electric arch may reach the components of the system…fire hazard.

-Oxygen cylinders may be mounted and secured vertically or horizontally, but they must be safely secured during transports.
+Small portable oxygen cylinders may be mounted and secured vertically or horizontally, but they must be safely secured during transports.
 Never leave a high-pressure oxygen cylinder unsecured or standing.

 High Pressure Oxygen Cylinder Accidents are Serious Safety Issues

-Imagine you have a full O2 cylinder secured to a thin plastic lid of an Igloo Ice chest lid with 1/4″ bolts or with suction cups or just laying on your boat seat or in a boat compartment totally unsecured.
+Imagine you have a full O2 cylinder secured to a thin plastic lid of an Igloo Ice chest lid with 1/4″ bolts or with suction cups or just laying unsecured on your boat seat or in a boat compartment totally unsecured.
 You’re running and hit a log or solid obstruction in open water.
 Your ice chest goes flying across your boat, your oxygen cylinder goes flying.
 The cylinder rips off the lid of your plastic ice chest and in a fraction of a second… the high-pressure cylinder valve breaks off the cylinder.

 Watch and see what really happens to a high-pressure gas cylinder that is not well secured… when the cylinder valve breaks off. https://www.youtube.com/watch?v=f-xmaPSZ6GM